yunkundev/Leetcode/readme.md

 #My LeetCode Solutions
-This is my Leetcode Solutions.
-There is a explanation for each problem.
+This is my Leetcode solutions.

 I will appreciate it if this is helpful to you.